paul-bokelman/cc/README.md

 # Official Club Compass Monorepo

-The client and server for clubcompass.net!
+The client and server for the [ClubCompass](https://www.club-compass.com) application.

 <sub>Developed and maintained by Paul Bokelman</sub>